Crate pest [−] [src]

 result.

-Let's start by defining the signature of the compute
+Let's start by defining the signature of the compute matcher that will do the computation.
+We

-need it to return an i32
+need it to return an i32 in the end.

 compute(&self) -> i32

-is being sliced from the Input
+multiplication. number is captured (its &str is being sliced from the Input) with the

-pattern and then parsed to an i32
+& pattern and then parsed to an i32.

 (&number: number) => number.parse::<i32>().unwrap()

-are virtually identical:
+addition and multiplication are virtually identical:

 - match the

-without using it - recursively process the left-hand-side by calling
+addition/multiplicationTokenwithout using it - recursively process the left-hand-side by calling

-- use the
+compute - use the

-value - recursively process the right-hand-side by calling
+signTokenwithout capturing its&strvalue - recursively process the right-hand-side by calling

-- match
+compute - match

-inside the block and return the appropriate result
+signinside the block and return the appropriate result

 (_: addition, left: compute(), sign, right: compute()) => { match sign.rule { Rule::plus => left + right, Rule::minus => left - right, _ => unreachable!() } }, (_: multiplication, left: compute(), sign, right: compute()) => { match sign.rule { Rule::times => left * right, Rule::slash => left / right, _ => unreachable!() } }

-manually inside of the block is because using _: plus
+The reason we're matching sign manually inside of the block is because using _: plus and

-to be run twice in case the first rule fails.
+_: minus will cause left: main() to be run twice in case the first rule fails.
 Caching the

 result in this case is non-trivial apart from the fact that duplicate complex patterns are not